 Header image: Image by SUM

 Symbiotic Urban Movement (SUM) - a team of students from the Delft University of Technology - has developed a plan to sustainably transform all 847,000 tenement flats in the Netherlands and create more housing.
 In 2019, more than fifty students from TU Delft, including many from Architecture and the Built Environment, took up the challenge of finding a solution-oriented design for the outdated housing stock in the Netherlands, with a full focus on circularity and energy efficiency.
 The result is a building design for the typical Dutch tenement flat.
-With this innovative and sustainable design, the student team hopes to score highly at this yearâs Solar Decathlon Europe competition in Wuppertal, Germany.
+This innovative and sustainable design earned the team third place at the 2022 Solar Decathlon Europe competition in Wuppertal, Germany.